elemel/fungeoneer/docs/chapters/09/a-grain-of-truth.md

 The bitwise operators reinterpret their arguments as unsigned 32-bit integers after popping them from the stack.
 Then they apply the corresponding operations to the arguments.
 Finally, each operator reinterprets the result as a signed 32-bit integer before pushing it onto the stack.

 Inverters, and-gates, or-gates, and exclusive-or-gates have their usual meanings.
-Shifters move the bits of `a` to the left by `b % 32` bit positions.
+Shifters move the bits of `b` to the left by `a % 32` bit positions.
 The shift is circular: bits that disappear on one side reappear on the other.

 After how many ticks do you leave the dungeon?